 In 2016, one out of every three Medicare prescription drug beneficiaries received an opioid.
 3.6 million of those people held their prescription for at least six months.
 Anyone who uses an opioid for that long is extremely likely to develop an addiction.

 Most of this is due to “doctor shopping.”
 This means that Medicare beneficiaries are visiting multiple doctors and receiving multiple prescriptions, then filling those prescriptions at different pharmacies.
 It allows them to “discreetly” hold way more drugs than they actually need.
 Some are then selling those drugs for profit, and others are taking them and developing addictions.
-Thanks to updated Medicare monitoring methods, seniors may not be able to do this for long.
+Thanks to updated Medicare monitoring methods, seniors and Medicare eligibles may not be able to do this for long.

 When a person becomes addicted to a drug, they have cravings for it that make it impossible to function without it.
 Then, even when they’re on the drug, there are side effects like exhaustion, nausea, stomach pains, dizziness, and breathing problems.
 Still, those who are addicted would rather live with the side effects than go through withdrawals.
 Withdrawals can leave users feeling extreme anxiety, constant shaking, nausea and vomiting, and severe fatigue.